 Step 4) Launch UNetbootin.

-Step 5) Select “Diskimage” radio button and “ISO” from the drop-down list.
+Step 5) Select the “Diskimage” radio button and “ISO” from the drop-down list.
 Then browse and select the Antivirus ISO image.
 You should browse through / > Home > username > Downloads.

 Wait for the process to finish.
 Congrats!
 Your Antivirus Live USB drive should be ready for use.